Box tree moth

 Host plants

-Its host plants mainly include various species of boxwood(Buxus spp.), especially the common boxwood(Buxus sempervirens), which is common in our region.
+Its host plants mainly include various species of boxwood(Buxus spp.), especially the common boxwood(Buxus sempervirens), which is common here.
 It can also infest spindle bushes(Euonymus japonicus, E. alatus) and the holly species Ilex purpurea.

 Distribution